 What is a Cold Chain?

 The term ‘cold chain’ describes the movement of temperature-sensitive materials within a connected logistics network at a specific temperature range.
 An example of this might be a biopharmaceutical therapeutic trial, which involves moving delicate biologics between a laboratory, a manufacturer, and a designated space for human trials.
-Whether this chain is local (within a city, region, or state), national, or even international, the same principles apply: the biologic payload needs to be transported throughout this connected chain without significant changes in temperature.
+Whether this chain is local (within a city, region, or state), national, or even international, the same principles apply: the biologic payload must be transported throughout this connected chain without significant temperature changes.

 The bricks and mortar links in these chains (labs, manufacturing plants, healthcare facilities etc.) need to be supplemented by transport links (couriers, haulage, cargo planes, etc.), all of which must be equipped to carry the relevant hardware (fridges, freezers) to ensure your payload stays within its required temperature range.
 The combination of these bricks and mortar, and transport links, and keeping a payload within a specific temperature range constitutes a working cold chain.